SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 ## Exercise 1.2 - Open Your Application

-Switch into new folder `com.myorg.myapp` and open the editor of your choice (e.g. [Visual Studio Code](https://code.visualstudio.com/)).
+Switch into the new folder `com.myorg.myapp` and open the editor of your choice (e.g. [Visual Studio Code](https://code.visualstudio.com/)).

 > :warning: **Remark:** make sure to open the folder `com.myorg.myapp` in the editor, not the folder above!
 Otherwise there may be errors indicating that `tsconfig.json` was not found!